bulib/dataWebsite/manage/metadata.md

 + Being inconsistent with creators' names
 + Cryptic variable names
 + Misleading or dated documentation
-+ Saving documentation in propriatary formats that others might not have access to
++ Saving documentation in proprietary formats that others might not have access to
 + Inaccurate contact information

 ## Additional Resources